bennettwright/USB-Tool/README.md

 # USB Tool

-A utility tool for writing and ISO to a USB.
+A utility tool for writing an ISO to a USB for MacOS.

 # Dependencies
 Requires pv for the progress bar (brew install pv).
 If you dont want to install pv, then just remove the pv command on line 20.